 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make a number of estimates and assumptions relating to the reporting of assets and liabilities and the disclosure of contingent assets and liabilities at the dates of the financial statements and the reported amounts of revenue and expenses during the reporting periods.
 Actual results could differ from those estimates.

-(u) Reclassifications
+(t) Reclassifications

-Certain amounts in the 2004 and 2005 consolidated financial statements have been reclassified to conform to the 2006 presentation.
+Certain immaterial amounts in the 2006 consolidated financial statements have been reclassified to conform to the 2007 presentation.

 (2) Acquisitions